Mark Baldwin (baseball): Independent ball (1894–95)

 In March 1894, New York released Baldwin.
-An article in The Cincinnati Enquirer stated Baldwin could not find a team with which to sign due to his lawsuit against von der Ahe, and a retrospective article in The Washington Post stated Baldwin and King were "marooned" due to their involvement in the Association–League war of 1891.
+An article in The Cincinnati Enquirer stated Baldwin could not find a team with which to sign due to his lawsuit against von der Ahe.
+A retrospective article in The Washington Post stated Baldwin and King were "marooned" due to their involvement in the Association–League war of 1891, in which clubs from opposing leagues attempted to sign each other's players.
 Baldwin originally did not want to play in a minor league, though he signed with the Allentown Kelly's Killers in mid May.
 In a game against Harrisburg in late June, Baldwin allowed at least 23 hits.

-He spent the 1894 season for the Binghamton Bingoes/Allentown Buffaloes of the Eastern League (EL), the Allentown Kelly's Killers/Easton/Ashland, and the Pottsville Colts, the last two of which competed in the Pennsylvania State League (PSL).
+He spent the 1894 season with the Binghamton Bingoes (also known as the Allentown Buffaloes) of the Eastern League (EL), the Allentown Kelly's Killers (also known as Easton and Ashland), and the Pottsville Colts, the last two of which competed in the Pennsylvania State League (PSL).
 The Colts ended the season with a 62–44 record, which ranked first in the PSL, and won the league's championship in a disputed game.
 An article in the Pottsville Miners Journal stated "his excellent work for Pottsville in the championship games had much to do with bringing our club to first place".
 He additionally played four games for the Yonkers club of the EL.